cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 Here we can see alice attempts to reserve the namespace `bob.cosmos`

-To ensure the front-running happened go back to the logs and search for  `Found a Bid to Snipe`
+To verify the occurrence of front-running, navigate to the logs and search for instances of `Found a Bid to Snipe`.
+This specific message indicates the desired behavior, demonstrating that front-running has occurred.

 Below we query the namespace `bob.cosmos` to see if alice managed to successfully reserve `bob.cosmos`